ddlan/date.a.voice/privacypolicy.md

 Data about the date.a.voice game, such as the status of your date, is stored for the session and then discarded when the session ends.

-We use S3 only to fetch images for the visual experience of date.a.voice.
+We use S3 only to fetch images for the visual experience of date.a.voice, and not to save any information.